The Medicines (MDCO) Q1 2017 Results - Earnings Call Transcript

 Clive A. Meanwell, M.D., Ph.D - The Medicines Co.

-We're going to be a little limited in what we say about these things because we now enter an extremely competitive period in the company's plans.
+We're going to be a little limited in what we say about these things, because we now enter an extremely competitive period in the company's plans.
 And we're going to not particularly be in a position to describe every little detail of everything we do, Chris.
 This is very important to us.

-However, as a general matter, the LDL lowering trials are probably going to have an average LDL around 90 because the inclusion criteria would probably be – to what is, patients above 70, so the average will be around 90.
-We're still working on the outcomes trial details, but again, there we've said this before we would anticipate a LDL entry point of above 100 and that would likely give an average of somewhere between 125 and 130, which is exactly what we did in Phase II and very similar to the SPIRE-2 trial entry criteria.
+However, as a general matter, the LDL lowering trials are probably going to have an average LDL around 90, because the inclusion criteria would probably be – well, is, patients above 70, so the average will be around 90.
+We're still working on the outcomes trial details, but again there, we've said this before, we would anticipate a LDL entry point of above 100, and that would likely give an average of somewhere between 125 and 130, which is exactly what we did in Phase II, and very similar to the SPIRE-2 trial entry criteria.

 Chris Shibutani - Cowen & Co.
 LLC